 Comminuted fracture pattern

-Some patients, especially those with stress fracture or minimal trauma may present with pain and inability to bear weight
+Some patients, especially those with a stress fracture or minimal trauma may present with pain and inability to bear weight

-Examination would reveal swelling, contusions, blisters or open wounds depending on the severity of the injury.
+The examination would reveal swelling, contusions, blisters or open wounds depending on the severity of the injury.

 Compartment syndrome can occur and should always be examined for.